0161-439 6095 6, Liskeard Drive,

 * * * * *

-Our Christmas Lunch on Wednesday 17th December will be very much in line with Christmas itself when Robert McGregor will be coming to us from Middlewich to talk about “The Magic of Toys”.
+The DATE of our Christmas Lunch on Wednesday 17th December has been altered to Wednesday 10th December as most of you may already know from both the October Lunch and the notice displayed on our notice board with the December bookings list.
+We hope those of you who are interested will make your bookings as usual.
+The event will be very much in line with Christmas itself when Robert McGregor will be coming to us from Middlewich to talk about “The Magic of Toys”.

 * * * * *